On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{exm} The main result of \cite{Miller} implies that the $\HFp$-Adams spectral sequence for the mod $p$ Moore spectrum $C(p)$ admits a $v_1$-banded vanishing line of slope $\frac{1}{p^2-p-1}$ for $p$ odd.
 In \Cref{sec:Y}, we will show that the methods of \cite{Miller} may also be used to obtain a $v_1$-banded vanishing line of slope $\frac{1}{5}$ in the $\HFt$-Adams spectral sequence of $Y = C(2) \otimes C(\eta)$. \end{exm}

 We begin with the behavior of \Cref{dfn:banded-vanishing-line} under retracts and suspensions.

-\begin{lem}[Banded Genericity (part 1)] Suppose that $X$ has a $v_1$-banded vanishing line with parameters $(b \leq d, v, m, c, r)$.
+\begin{lem}[Banded Genericity (part 1)] Suppose that a synthetic spectrum $X$ has a $v_1$-banded vanishing line with parameters $(b \leq d, v, m, c, r)$.
 Then \begin{enumerate} \item any retract of $X$ has a $v_1$-banded vanishing line with the same parameters as $X$, \item $\Sigma^{k,k} X$ has a $v_1$-banded vanishing line with parameters

 \item $\Sigma^{0,s} X$ has a $v_1$-banded vanishing line with parameters

 \end{enumerate} \end{lem}